JayjeetAtGithub/datafusion-duckdb-benchmark/README.md

 # Download the dataset
 bash setup.sh

-# Run the benchmarks
+# Run the benchmarks.
+Results will be written to tpch_datafusion.csv and tpch_duckdb.csv
-bash run-datafusion.sh
-bash run-duckdb.sh
+bash benchmark.sh [cores (single/multi)]

 # Plot the results
 python3 plot.py